-Further the disclosures as required under Rule 9 of Companies (Corporate SocialResponsibility Policy) Rules 2014 has been enclosed to this Report in "Annexure2".
+The disclosures as required under Rule 9 of the Companies (Corporate SocialResponsibility Policy) Rules 2014 has been enclosed to this Report as "Annexure2".

 The Company has an internal control system which commensurate with the size scale andnature of its operations.
 The Internal Audit Team monitors and evaluates the efficacy andadequacy of internal control system in the Company its compliance with operating systemsaccounting procedures and policies of the Company.

-In terms of the provisions of Section 134(3)(c) of the Act the Directors confirm that:
+In terms of the provisions of Section 134(3)(c) of the Act the Board confirms that:

-i) in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any;
+i) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures if any;

-ii) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 31stMarch 2017 and of the profit and loss of the Company for that period;
+ii) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 31March 2020 and of the profit and loss of the Company for that period;

-iii) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+iii) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-iv) the Directors have prepared the annual accounts on a going concern basis;
+iv) the Directors had prepared the annual accounts on a going concern basis;

-v) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.
+v) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively;

-vi) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+vi) the Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-The information as required to be disclosed under regulation 36 of the ListingRegulations in case of reappointment of director is provided in Corporate GovernanceReport forming part of the Annual Report.
+The information as required to be disclosed under regulation 36 of the LODR and briefprofile of directors in case of appointment/ reappointment of director is incorporated inexplanatory statement of AGM Notice forming part of the Annual Report.

 14. PERFORMANCE EVALUATION

-The Company's policy relating to appointment and remuneration of Directors KMPs andother employees including criteria for determining qualifications positive attributesand independence of Directors are covered under the Corporate Governance Report whichforms part of this Annual Report.
+The Company's policy relating to the appointment and remuneration of Directors KMPsand other employees including criteria for determining qualifications positive attributesand independence of Directors are covered under the Corporate Governance Report whichforms part of this Annual Report.

 The Board of Directors annually evaluate its own performance and that of its committeesand individual Directors.

 The Board has formulated the Nomination and Remuneration Policy for selection andappointment of Directors senior management personnel and their remunerations.
-This policyis available on the website of the company at http://www.aurionpro.com/investors/.
+This policyis available at the Company's website www.aurionpro.com.

 As on the date of this report the Board has four committees applicable under the LODR:

 The detailed information in relation to these committees including composition and theterms of reference and other details are provided in Corporate Governance Report.